 What Benefits Can I Receive from a Workers’ Compensation Claim?

 Workers’ compensation pays for medical expenses associated with your injury.
-Workers’ comp also pays for two-thirds of your lost income.
+Workers’ comp also pays for two-thirds of your lost income and lost wages.
 When calculating your lost wages, the insurance company will use your gross income, or the amount you earned before taxes.
 The insurance company then calculates two-thirds of your average weekly wage as your payment, up to a maximum limit.